 Is there a way to tell whether DNA is Irish, Scottish or Welsh?

 The best way to find out whether your DNA matches the Wales region is to take an Ancestry DNA test.
-As of 2023, this is the only test that has Wales as an individual region along with Welsh sub-regions.
+As of 2026, this is the only test that has Wales as an individual region and multiple sub-regions.

 Testing with Ancestry DNA is a good way to know whether your DNA matches one of the sub-regions, but if it doesn't, it doesn't necessarily mean that your family is not from those sub-regions, or that you definitely have Welsh DNA.